Updated Aug. 31, 2023

 Essentially, an EUA means that a product has met the necessary safety standards to make it available to the public as quickly as possible when no other approved options are available.

 To issue an EUA, the FDA must be able to find that the known and potential health benefits of using the product outweigh the known and potential risks.
-For the first three COVID-19 vaccines, the FDA made this determination by examining the safety and efficacy of the vaccines based on laboratory testing and data from clinical trials involving over 115,000 volunteers, and by reviewing manufacturing information supplied by pharmaceutical companies to ensure quality and consistency during vaccine production.
+For the first three COVID-19 vaccines, the FDA made this determination by examining the safety and efficacy of the vaccines based on laboratory testing and data from clinical trials involving hundreds of thousands of volunteers, and by reviewing manufacturing information supplied by pharmaceutical companies to ensure quality and consistency during vaccine production.

-COVID-19 vaccines have been thoroughly tested—just like all other vaccines.
+COVID-19 vaccines were thoroughly tested—just like all other vaccines.

-COVID-19 vaccines in use today have been issued emergency use authorizations by the FDA.
-Just like all other vaccines, they have gone through Phase 1, 2 and 3 clinical trials after being developed and tested for safety with the same rigorous process used for other vaccines.
+COVID-19 vaccines in use today went through Phase 1, 2 and 3 clinical trials after being developed and tested for safety with the same rigorous process used for other vaccines.
 During testing and clinical trials, researchers work to:

 - Verify that the vaccines are effective at preventing illness from COVID-19